brownan/backathon/README.md

 without the encryption keys or password
 * Modifications to valid objects are detected by using encryption algorithms that incorporate authentication
-* Object identifiers reveal no information by using an HMAC construction
+* Object identifiers are an HMAC of their plaintext contents, revealing no information and also providing another layer of authentication for objects
-* Extra objects inserted into the repository are rejected due to not being encrypted and authenticated with the proper keys
+* Attacker-created objects inserted into the repository are rejected due to not being encrypted and authenticated with the proper keys
-* Old objects re-inserted (replay attack) are vaild, but won't hurt anything because they won't be referenced by any other objects, as objects' contents are also authenticated
+* Valid, deleted objects may be re-inserted (replay attack), but it's impossible for an attacker to construct a new original snapshot out of existing or old valid objects since the references to other objects within the object payload are authenticated.

 These are the possible threats with this model:

-* The snapshot files are encrypted and authenticated, but are suseptible to replay attacks by restoring a valid, deleted object.
-Since objects reference each other by their authenticated identifiers, extra objects won't hurt anything since they wouldn't be referenced by any other objects.
 * Since snapshots are stored one per file, an attacker knows how many snapshots exist
-* An attacker can restore an old snapshot file, which may look valid but without the referenced objects, would actually fail to restore.
+* An attacker can restore an old snapshot file.
+Without the referenced objects, it would look valid but would actually fail to restore.
 * An attacker can delete objects or corrupt their contents to render some or all snapshots inoperable.
-Missing files can be detected by iterating over objects in the local cache database and checking that they exist.
-Corruption can be detected by downloading all objects and validating them (decrypting and checking their contents hashes to match the object identifier)
+Such corruption would be detected during a restore, but would not be detected during the normal backup process.
 * An attacker observing access patterns can learn how often backups are taken, and how much data is written to the repository
-* Careful analysis of the uploaded object sizes, number of objects at each size, and the pattern/ordering of uploaded objects may reveal some information about file sizes or directory structure.
+* Careful analysis of the uploaded object sizes, number of objects at each size, and the pattern/ordering of uploaded objects may reveal some information about file sizes or directory structure of the backup set.
 For example, lots of small files, or lots of directories would generate more metadata objects, which have a fairly predictiable and consistent size.
 * If an attacker has write access to a file in the backup set, it's possible to mount a fingerprinting attack, where known data is written to a local file.
 The attacker can then observe whether a new chunk is uploaded to the